-Five-year undergraduate LLB stream
+Five-year stream

-The undergraduate stream includes the possibility of an extended curriculum for the purpose of accommodating students from educationally disadvantaged backgrounds.
+The undergraduate stream includes the possibility of a five-year stream for the purpose of accommodating students from educationally disadvantaged backgrounds.

 Advanced Legal Education programme

 This programme provides an opportunity for law graduates to pursue their academic interests at a higher postgraduate level (towards an LLM or Postgraduate Diploma) or for any other suitably qualified graduate to gain high-level knowledge of a particular field of law (through an MPhil degree) by way of coursework (in a very wide range of subjects) and an associated dissertation.